PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub.md

 ![](img/GitSynch/7.png)

-*10.* Authorise the application to link to your GitHub account by selecting *Authorize application.*
+*10.* Authorize the application to link to your GitHub account by selecting *Authorize application.*

 ![](img/GitSynch/8.png)